Accelize/acid/readme.md

   short and use common characters.
 Default to `Acid`.
 * `agentPool`: Name of the Azure Pipeline agent pool where to add the agent.
 Default to `Default`.
+* `agentVersion`: Azure Pipeline agent version to use.
+Default to the latest version.

 Agent hardware configuration:
 * `provider`: Cloud provider to use.
 Possible values are `awsEc2` (AWS EC2) and